Can Credit Passport help my business during the Coronavirus crisis?

 We were one of the first 6 AISP’s in the UK.
 The company behind us is called CRIF Realtime Ltd. and you can see our authorisation here.

 This means that when you ‘connect your bank accounts’ as part of the Credit Passport application process, we will transfer you to your banks website and you tell them (electronically) that you are happy for them to give us access to read your bank account transactions for a specific period of time.
-At no point in this process do we ever have direct access to your account or see your log in details.
-We also only have the ability to READ data, not to make payments or initiate transfers.
+This is Read-Only access, and at no point in this process do we ever have direct access to your account or see your log in details.
+We also only have the ability to READ data, equivalent to receiving your paper bank statements, not to make payments or initiate transfers.

 Every 90 days you will need to re-approve the connection request with your bank to keep your Credit Passport current.

 The second part of PSD2 is to allow different regulated companies (Payment Service Providers, PSPs for short) to make direct payments from your bank account without a bank card in between.
-Only specific regulated companies can do this.
+We are not a PSP so cannot do this.
+Only specific regulated companies can do this, and only with your express permission.

 What is Open Banking?